 SAFETY

-Safety is paramount and this activity uses cutting tools, hot glue, and soldering equipment.
+Safety is paramount, and this activity uses cutting tools, hot glue, and soldering equipment.
 Please be sure to take the appropriate precautions.
-We use cut resistant gloves to prevent injuries while cutting and suggest you do also.
+We use cut-resistant gloves to prevent injuries while cutting and suggest you do so also.

 GETTING STARTED